 We will provide you with an itemized statement that lists all of your legal fees.
 This will arrive with your check from the contact information you'll to provide our law firm.

 While most personal injury victims receive their check within three to six weeks, this isn’t the case if the defendant is the City of New York or one of its municipal agencies.
 This timeline also doesn’t apply in wrongful death cases in New York.
 The reason for this is that the family of the deceased victim must go through a process to attain approval from the court.
-This is necessary to both settle the case and determine how to disburse funds.
+This is necessary to settle the case and determine how to disburse funds.
 It’s important to note that a wrongful death case and a personal injury case differ considerably in New York.

 Because the three-week provision doesn’t apply to the city or its municipalities, you should expect a longer wait for your settlement funds.
 However, it’s incumbent on the insurance company and the defense attorney for the city or a municipality to act as quickly as possible in sending your winning settlement to your personal injury attorney for disbursement.